 A Notary Public is an officer of the law who holds an internationally recognised public office.
 The duty and function of a Notary is to prepare, attest, authenticate and certify deeds and other documents intended for use anywhere in the world.
 These documents can be both for individuals or private companies.

-In most cases a Notary will act as an impartial and legally trained witness to authenticate and certify the execution of documents.
+In most cases, a Notary will act as an impartial and legally trained witness to authenticate and certify the execution of documents.

-The main duties of a Notary are confined to the following:
+The main duties of a Notary are:

-Preparing and witnessing powers of attorney for use outside the UK
+- preparing and witnessing powers of attorney for use outside the UK;

-Dealing with the purchase or sale of land and property outside the UK
+- dealing with the purchase or sale of land and property outside the UK;

-Providing documents to deal with the administration of the estate of people who are abroad, or who own property abroad
+- providing documents to deal with the administration of the estate of people who are abroad, or who own property abroad;

-Authenticating personal documents and information for immigration or emigration purposes, or to apply to marry or work abroad
+- authenticating personal documents and information for immigration or emigration purposes, or to apply to marry or work abroad;

-Authenticating company and business documents and transactions
+- authenticating company and business documents and transactions.

-- Are Notaries also solicitors?
+Are Notaries also solicitors?

-- Are there any circumstances in which Notarisation cannot take place?
+Are there any circumstances in which Notarisation cannot take place?

-- Will the authentication or a notary be enough for the document to be finalised?
+Will the authentication or a notary be enough for the document to be finalised?